420allday/SDS348_spring2020/README.md

 > #> Error in iris %>% ggplot(aes(Sepal.Length, Sepal.Width, color = Species)): could not find function "%>%"
 > ```

-Note that now the student has provided the library they are using, and also the error message.
-Now the problem is clear: We cannot use `%>%` unless we have loaded the tidyverse library.
+Now the student has provided the library they are using, and also the error message.
+We now see what the problem: We cannot use `%>%` unless we have loaded the tidyverse library.
 With this issue figured out, we can provide an answer:

 > A: You need to load the tidyverse library to use `%>%`.
 > ``` r